 Fig. 8: 1- envelope of the main Pb82+ beam (violet) together with the dispersive trajectories of ions undergone BFPP1 (red), BFPP2 (orange), EMD1 (light green) and EMD2 (dark green) coming out of the ALICE experiment in nominal optics.
 The DS collimator appears as a black line.
 Varying its opening allows different secondary beams to be intercepted.

 As can be seen, these secondary beams are lost very locally due to the discrete change of magnetic rigidity and may pose a risk of inducing magnet quenches [54,62].
-For the LS2 ALICE upgrade, aiming at a peak luminosity of 6 x 1027cm-2s-1 (about 6 times higher than the nominal one), the dominant BFPP1 beam can carry about 150W, resulting in a power load in the coils of the MB.B10 dipole of about 50 mW/cm3 [67].
-This is about a factor 2 above the quench limit.
+For the LS2 ALICE upgrade, aiming at a peak luminosity of 6 x 1027cm-2s-1 (about 6 times higher than the nominal one), the dominant Bound-Free Pair Production (BFPP1) beam can carry about 150W, resulting in a power load in the coils of the MB.B10 dipole of about 50 mW/cm3 [67].
+This is about a factor 2 above the quench limit according to figures presented at a recent collimation review [59].
 Similar losses occur also in IR1 and IR5 during ion operation.

 A strategy to eliminate any risk of quenches in the experimental IRs, both for proton and heavy-ion runs, is the installation of TCLD collimators in the DS to catch ions beams before they reach the magnets, as schematically shown in Figure 8.
 For heavy-ion operation, one collimator per side of the experiment would be sufficient to effectively intercept the secondary beams from the most dominant processes in a location where these ions are well separated from the main beam.

 Extensive energy deposition simulations in IR2, where MB.A10 is substituted by a pair of 11 T magnets and a TCLD collimator, confirm this assumption [62, 67].
-The proposed TCLD collimator installation, with a jaw based on 80 cm of a tungsten heavy alloy, is expected to reduce by more than a factor 100 the in the new 11 T dipoles compared to the in cold dipoles with the present layout with old dipoles and no TCLD collimators [67].
+The proposed TCLD collimator installation, with a jaw based on 80 cm of a tungsten heavy alloy, is expected to reduce by more than a factor 100 the peak power density in the new 11 T dipoles compared to the power density in cold dipoles with the present layout with old dipoles and no TCLD collimators [67].
 DS collimation in IR2 is therefore considered necessary for the ALICE detector upgrade.

 Different jaw lengths and materials have been comparatively addressed for the specific case of ions in IR2 by using as a figure of merit the reduction factor of losses in the DS dipoles [67].
-Simulations show that 50 cm of Copper would suffice.
+Simulations show that 50 cm of Copper would suffice (see for example the results presented at the collimation review [59]).
 However, in order to minimize design effort and production works both for the collimator and for the design of the cryo by-pass, the same length of 80 cm adopted for the TCLD in IR7 (see Table 2) is also used as a baseline for the TCLD collimators in the experimental IRs.
-For the jaw material, the tungsten alloy 180 is used as baseline for IR7.
+For the jaw material, the tungsten alloy Inermet 180 is used as baseline for IR7.
 Should the Cu design be easier/less costly, it could be considered for the IR2 implementation.

 For high-intensity proton operation, the losses observed around IR1 and IR5 can be reduced with 2 TCLD collimators per IR side.
 The need for such implementation depends on the dipole quench limits and on the effectiveness of the physics debris collimation with TCL collimators.
+Layouts based on TCL collimators only might be sufficient but this requires further studies with the latest HL-LHC Ir layouts.
 The TCLDs would then complement the present system of TCLs, which are installed in the straight section, where the local dispersion from the collision point is low.

 Upgrades for improved impedance